What is our digital learning strategy?

 The Macbook Air will be fine for most boys.
 It is very light in weight and has more than enough battery life to survive a normal school day.
 If your son is entering College at a senior level, and undertaking subjects which have a significant digital component (e.g. Digital Media, Media Studies, Music), then we recommend the 13 inch Macbook Pro with 8GB memory as a minimum.

-College is part of the Apple 1:1 programme for 2017 - which provides educational pricing for laptops through PB Tech.
+College is part of the Apple 1:1 programme - which provides educational pricing for laptops through PB Tech.
 You are not obliged to purchase from them but they can offer their own extended warranty as well as other services such as laptop insurance.
 More details, including a purchasing portal, will be linked from the College web site later in the year.

 In addition to the laptop the following is also recommended: